Killface1980/RoadsUnited_Core/RoadsUnited_Core/RoadsUnited_Core/ReadMe.md

 		LOD_MainTex

 This isn't a need from a programming perspective, but it is with when producing textures.
 RoadSize allows for subdirs for easier sorting.
 I'll add the change as an aside.

+//Killface
+I don't see why I should start sorting the files again when absent directories produce bugs.
+Also, why sorting when it's purely cosmetical?
+The game doesn't care if files are in subdiretories.
+Maybe you should change your setup and let Photoshop generate the pngs by composition layers and automation.
+No need for additional software to mass produce.
+PS already does that trick.
+Most files titled "ground" also are used as "elevated" or "slope".
+This leads to double textures etc.
+Regarding NExt, I like the naming scheme as it is and wont change any of my 189 files.
+//

 American Roads Version: